WHUzhusihan96/myTransferlearning/TCA-11/readme.md

 Because I am a rookie, so explain in detail.

-Many thanks to Wang J.D. for sharing his experience and knowledge
+Many thanks to Wang J.D. for sharing his experience and knowledge.His introduction to TCA [[here]](https://zhuanlan.zhihu.com/p/26764147)

 **reference**